Hiring senior talent successfully

 • Investment in health management

-If the topic has been approached strategically and specific measures have been implemented, the fifth step is to seek dialogue with each individual employee.
-The intentions and wishes of both the employees and the company can be identified by means of regular site discussions.
-In this way, the length of work and retirement wishes can be discussed openly and, ideally, mutually preferred solutions can be found so that employees can work longer.
-The focus of these location discussions must therefore be the further development and future intentions of the employee.
+Once the topic has been strategically addressed and specific measures have been implemented, the fifth step is to seek dialog with each individual employee.
+The intentions and wishes of both the employees and the company can be identified by means of regular site meetings.
+In this way, working hours and retirement wishes can be openly discussed and, ideally, mutually beneficial solutions can be found so that employees can work longer.
+The focus of these location discussions must therefore be on the employee's further development and future plans.

 What can the state do?